Brett Tucker: Career

 For his role as Dave Brewer on the drama McLeod's Daughters, he apprenticed with a real country veterinarian to research his role.

-Tucker's onstage credits include The Woman in Black in 2006, and The Great Gatsby playing Jay Gatsby' in 1997.
+Tucker's onstage credits include The Woman in Black in 2006, and The Great Gatsby playing Jay Gatsby in 1997.

 From 1999 to 2000, he played the role of Daniel Fitzgerald in Neighbours, a role which he returned to in late 2007.
 In June 2009, it was announced that he would be leaving the show to pursue acting opportunities in the United States.
 In addition to Neighbours, Tucker played Max in The Saddle Club.
 Tucker also had a minor role in the 2005 film The Great Raid.

+After securing a green card via the visa lottery, Tucker relocated to the United States.
+He appeared in an episode of Legend of the Seeker, followed by roles in CSI: NY and CSI: Crime Scene Investigation.

-Since moving to the United States, Tucker has appeared in episodes of CSI: NY, CSI: Crime Scene Investigation, Castle, Rizzoli & Isles and NCIS.
-He also appeared in Off The Map and the TV film, Criminal Behaviour.
-Tucker appeared as Harry Davis in Mistresses.
-During 2018 and 2019, he played Chief Lucas Ripley on Station 19 for 17 episodes.
+In 2012, Tucker appeared in Spartacus: Vengeance and had a guest role in Castle.
+He also contributed to the ABC self-help series Agony Uncles, which sees men sharing views about dating.
+Tucker went on to appear in episodes of Rizzoli & Isles and NCIS, as well as Off The Map and the TV film, Criminal Behaviour.
+From 2013 until 2016, Tucker played Alyssa Milano's husband Harry Davis in US drama series Mistresses.
+He made a guest appearance in drama series This Is Us in 2017.

-Tucker stars in the 2021 miniseries Lie With Me alongside Charlie Brooks.
+During 2018 and 2019, Tucker played Battalion Chief Lucas Ripley on Station 19 for 17 episodes.
+He starred in the 2021 miniseries Lie With Me alongside Charlie Brooks.
+That same year he had a large supporting role as boom operator Linus in dance dramedy The Big Leap.
+In 2023, Tucker joined the cast of the Shondaland mystery-drama series The Residence as Australian Foreign Minister David Rylance.

+On 4 June 2025, Tucker was named in the extended cast for upcoming television series Gnomes.